hzhaoc/cnn-COVID-CXR/README.md

 ```

 ## Pipeline
 The pipeline is built on DVC ([Data Version Control](https://dvc.org/doc/start)).
 It caches and versions data flow, constructs a DAG ([directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) used to reproduce the whole procedure.
 The DAG consists of series of ordered stages with dependenceis and outputs including hyperparameter setting.
+Eeach stage executes an OS-dependant cmd (only support Windows now) which executue a series of numbered main files (.ipynb, .py) located in `./src/main/`, and/or compute a hash file for the pipeline graph.
+Examples of those main files are displayed in `./main demo/`

 ### DAG
 ![DAG](DAG.png)